CheckmateMedia/LoginPage/README.md

-This is Checkmate Media's first crud app built with a variety of developer tools (node.js, express.js, mysql, & php.
+This is Checkmate Media's first crud app built with a variety of developer tools (node.js, express.js, & mysql.
 This app is a basic login and sign-up infrastructure for a website.